I am not an angry man. It takes a lot to get me angry. And when I’m lit, watch out, I explode.

 As the story continues, I’ll explore how my anger has evolved and how I’ve learned to harness it both in relationships and parenting.
 I won’t pass the rage of my father on to my kids, and for that I give thanks.

-images: father and son in pool, my rage, john mcelhenney, cc 2014
+images: father and son in pool, john mcelhenney, cc 2014